Are Men Less Generous to a Smarter Woman? Evidence from a Dictator Game Experiment: Experiment

-I also collect an indirect measure of dictators' beliefs on how many IQ questions the paired recipients have solved correctly.
-To prevent the belief elicitation to affect or be affected by the dictator game, I exploit the random assignment of participants to dictators and recipients (derived from the random desk assignment) and use recipients' beliefs as a proxy for dictators' beliefs.
-Specifically, while dictators are playing the dictator game, recipients are paired with the other two recipients in the same group one by one in random order and make incentivized guesses on how many IQ questions they have solved correctly, observing the other two recipients' facial photo, first name, and IQ rank.
-Each correct guess gives them 0.5€.
+I also collect a proxy of dictators' beliefs on how many IQ test questions the matched receivers have solved correctly.
+To prevent the belief elicitation from affecting/being affected by the dictator game, I exploit the random role assignment, and use the receivers' beliefs.
+This is a valid proxy because both dictators and receivers are exactly in the same experimental environment up to the role assignment and the role assignment is random.
+Specifically, while dictators are playing the dictator game, receivers are matched with the other two receivers in the same group one by one with a perfect stranger-matching protocol, and they make incentivized guesses on how many IQ test questions they have solved correctly, observing the receivers' facial photo, first name, and IQ rank, just as dictators do.
+They receive 0.5\texteuro\ for each correct guess.

-To address the non-anonymity of showing facial photos and first names, I ask participants how well they know the paired participants on a scale of 4.\footnote{The answer choices are: ``I didn't know him/her at all,'' ``I saw him/her before,'' ``I knew him/her but not very well,'' and ``I knew him/her very well.''} I ask this question twice to make sure they do not answer randomly: right after the three dictator games for dictators or two guesses for recipients and in the post-experimental questionnaire.
+To address the non-anonymity of showing facial photos and first names, I ask both dictators and receivers how well they know the paired participants on a scale of 4, from ``Did not know at all'' to ``Knew very well.''\footnote{See the experimental instructions in Appendix E for the exact wording.} I ask this question twice to make sure they do not answer randomly: right after the three dictator games (for dictators) or two guesses (for receivers) and in the post-experimental questionnaire.

-\subsubsection{Post-experiment: Questionnaire}
+\subsubsection{Post-Experiment: Questionnaire}

-After the dictator game and guessing are over, participants are told their earnings from the IQ test, dictator game, and the guesses.
-Before receiving their earnings, participants answer a short questionnaire about their demographics that are used for balance tests and robustness checks.
-Recipients are also asked if I could use their photo in another experiment with a gratuity of 1.5€.
+After the dictator game and the belief elicitation, participants are told their earnings from the IQ test, the dictator game, and the belief elicitation in private.
+Before receiving their earnings, participants answer a short questionnaire about their demographics.
+In addition, receivers are asked whether I could use their photos in another experiment with a gratuity of 1.5\texteuro\ (only for receivers who agreed; 149 receivers out of 193, or 77\% of receivers, agreed).

-\subsection{Implementation}
+\subsubsection{Implementation}